StackVista/stackstate-cli/CMD_DEVELOPMENT.md

 ## Rule: each command must have both a human readable as well as a machine ouput

 The `-o` flag is a persistent flag that allows our users to control the output format used by the CLI.
-If the user uses `json`, the CLI can be used with for instance `jq` to do further parsin of its output.
+If the user uses `json`, the CLI can be used with for instance `jq` to do further parsing of its output.
 Please ensure that each commands supports both types of output.

 ## Rule: noun, verb, flags